Chinese online broker concentrates power - News Break

 Chinese online broker concentrates power

-HONG KONG (Reuters Breakingviews) - China's answer to Zillow has decided to keep control concentrated after its legendary founder Zuo Hui's unexpected passing in May.
-Ke's top shareholder, a company controlled via a trust of the Zuo family, has transferred his class B shares here, representing nearly 80% of voting rights, to an entity originally affiliated with him.
+HONG KONG, July 30 (Reuters Breakingviews) - China's answer to Zillow has decided to keep control concentrated after its legendary founder Zuo Hui's unexpected passing in May.
+Ke's (BEKE.N) top shareholder, a company controlled via a trust of the Zuo family, has transferred its class B shares, representing nearly 80% of voting rights, to an entity originally affiliated with him.
 That gets around a rule that such a transfer outside the family would automatically downgrade his weighted stake to ordinary shares.
 Long-serving Chief Executive Peng Yongdong and an executive director on the partnership will inherit Zuo’s votes.

 Capital Calls - More concise insights on global finance: